MileHacker Logo

 • While alcohol is absent on local islands, seek lunch featured items or fixed menus at mid-range restaurants.
 Many local cafes ("hotas") serve inexpensive and fulfilling meals.

-• Utilize the public ferry system for transfers between Malé, Hulhulé (airport), and nearby local islands.
+• Utilize the public boat service system for transfers between Malé, Hulhulé (airport), and nearby local islands.
 Public ferries are budget-friendly compared to private speedboats or seaplanes.

 Smart Food and Excursion Practices